-By now I have three weeks of home office and one week of vacation behind me since the Social Distancing situation started.
+By now I have been through three weeks of home office and one week of vacation since the Social Distancing situation started.
 Clearly some things have changed and I wonder as many people do, at this time, if things will get back to what they used to be or if we all are going to define anew what “normal” is.

 Hopefully, we are able by now to see that there are some advantages when working from home – as this is possible, of course, since many jobs are not suitable to this.
 But as long as someone is doing an office related job and is using a computer, this is largely applicable.
 To be frankly, many of us have experienced before that when contacting an insurance or the support of a company, the person at the end of the line stated that they were doing home office and “please be patient” meanwhile he or she was looking through the records.